sergio11/vault_keeper_android/README.md

 🔒 With VaultKeeper, you can generate strong, unique passwords for every account and store them safely.
 The intuitive interface, powered by Jetpack Compose, makes navigation and management of your data straightforward and enjoyable.
 No more struggling with remembering multiple passwords or worrying about the security of your banking information.

+This app, **VaultKeeper**, includes images and resources designed by [Freepik](https://www.freepik.com).
+We would like to acknowledge and thank Freepik for their incredible design assets.
+The images used in the app are provided with attribution, as required by Freepik's licensing terms.
+For more information on Freepik's resources, please visit [www.freepik.com](https://www.freepik.com).

 <p align="center">
   <img src="https://img.shields.io/badge/Android%20Studio-3DDC84.svg?style=for-the-badge&logo=android-studio&logoColor=white" />
   <img src="https://img.shields.io/badge/kotlin-%237F52FF.svg?style=for-the-badge&logo=kotlin&logoColor=white" />